 armor after forty-seven years.
 She loves genealogy and dabbles in it whenever she gets the chance and

 is able to trace her family tree back several generations, finding that most people she grew up with are relatives.

 Living on a forty-acre farm, Cissy finds joy in simple things.
 Wild flowers.
 Butterflies.
 Cool mornings and hot

 chocolate.
 Sunrises and sunsets.
 Books and music.
 Wolves.
 Buffalo roundups and whale watching.
 Her favorite places

 are Nova Scotia, the Black Hills National Forest and the Smokey Mountains.
 Blessings come from her five children

-Out of the twenty-five books she has written, her favorite is Coming Home.
+Out of the forty-three books she has written, her favorite is Coming Home.
 She says this one was therapeutic, as

 the tag line on her book reads: Sometimes, coming home is the best medicine for the soul.
 The adage “truth in

 fiction” rings true for this book.
 Although most is fiction, there is a thread of truth woven throughout.